Candy

 autojoin — boolean true or an array containing rooms to auto-join: [room1,room2,...]

-If set to true, Candy will follow XEP-0048 and auto-join rooms based on the bookmarks configuration of your Jabber server.
+If set to true, Candy will follow XEP-0048 and auto-join rooms based on the bookmarks configuration of your XMPP server.

-Please note: Bookmarks are supported by Openfire, but not by ejabberd.
+Please note: Bookmarks are supported by ejabberd and Openfire, amongst others.

 View Options